spicecadet/Launch-Darkly-Demo/examples/typescript/README.md

 - Click Create flag

 ### bottom-text-flag - String Flag
+This Flag updates the text on the botton of the page
 - Create a Kill Switch Flag and name it bottom-text-flag
 - Hit next and make sure String is selected in the Flag variations options
 - For the first variation use the following values: Value: Introduction to Feature Flags , Name: Old